UM-Bridge/umbridge/clients/README.md

 pip install umbridge
 ```

-Connecting to a model server and accessing its model called "forward" is as easy as
+Connecting to a model server, listing models availabel on it and accessing a model called "forward" is as easy as

 ```
 import umbridge

+print(umbridge.supported_models("http://localhost:4242"))

 model = umbridge.HTTPModel("http://localhost:4242", "forward")
 ```